QuentindiMeo/Project-Euler/README.md

 **Welcome to my Project Euler repository!**

 Here lie my programs to have successfully solved [**Project Euler**](http://projecteuler.net) problems in C.
-You may notice **libmy.a** at the root of this repository; it is a static library containing a variety of utility functions.
-Which of these functions that are used by each problem, is specified in their **my.h** file).
+You may notice a **libmy.a** file at the root of this repository; it is a static library containing a variety of utility functions that I compiled.
+Which of these functions are used by each problem, is specified in their **my.h** file).
+*Who knows, maybe one day I'll make a huge unit testing file scanning all of the problems and flex my coverage...*

 > [!TIP]
 > Because the <b>one-minute rule</b> may not always be respected, I put my program's execution times in [**prob_times.md**](/prob_times.md).